Haasil (Indian TV series)

-Haasil is an Indian drama television series broadcast by Sony Entertainment Television and produced by Siddhartha P. Malhotra under the banner of Alchemy Productions.
+Haasil (trans Achievement) is an Indian drama television series broadcast by Sony Entertainment Television and produced by Siddhartha P. Malhotra under the banner of Alchemy Productions.
 The series ran from 30 October 2017 to 23 February 2018.

 Actor Zayed Khan makes his television debut with this show.
 The show also stars Nikita Dutta and Vatsal Sheth.

 Plot

 Haasil is the story of two brothers Ranvir and Kabir Raichand, whose lives get entwined with the entry of a smart and righteous lawyer, Aanchal Shrivastav.

 The Raichands are a rich and influential family where the husband Jatin Raichand is often sidelined by his wife, Sarika.
 Their sons Ranvir and Kabir mean the world to them.
-Ranvir—the older brother—is a rational, generous, and selfless tycoon while Kabir is the opposite—protective of his loved ones (especially his brother) but a playboy and a brat.
+Ranvir—the older brother—is a rational, generous, and selfless tycoon while Kabir is the opposite—protective of his loved ones (especially his brother) but a playboy.

 Meanwhile, Aanchal hails from a middle-class background.
 Her family comprises her mother Rupali and younger brother Aman.
 She lost her father at a young age.
-She runs an NGO and takes up a case of a kidnap & Murder victim, who turns out to be Ranvir's secretary.
+She runs an NGO and takes up a case of a kidnap & murder victim, who turns out to be Ranvir's secretary.
 She assumes him to be guilty and has him arrested.
 The Raichands, except Ranvir, develop an instant dislike for Aanchal.
 As the case proceeds, the victim is murdered.
 However, Kabir brings evidence into the court, implicating the victim's boyfriend, who teamed up with her to con the Raichands for money.
-Ranvir is immediately released but Kabir vows revenge on Aanchal.
+Ranvir is immediately released and Aanchal apologises but Kabir vows revenge on Aanchal.